Zelhorst92/GeKnoQu/README.md

 The primary colours in this pallette:

-* #AF0B0B "Red", Will serve as the colour indicating incorrect.
+* ~~#AF0B0B "Red", Will serve as the colour indicating incorrect.~~
-* #098C09 "green, ", will serve as the colour indicating correct.
+* ~~#098C09 "green, ", will serve as the colour indicating correct.~~
 * #076969 "blue", will serve as the neutral colour.
 Neither correct or incorrect.
 It is also a colour that is easy on the eyes and could therefore be used as the background.
-* #AF550b "Orange" Supplementary colour.
-Possible use for buttons and/or the timer bar.
+* ~~#AF550b "Orange" Supplementary colour.
+Possible use for buttons and/or the timer bar.~~

 ![Colour Pallette Scheme 2](https://github.com/Zelhorst92/GeKnoQu/blob/master/wireframes/colour-pallette-advanced.png?raw=true "Colour Pallette Scheme with hex codes")

-Colour pallette comes with complementary colour, which might be deviated to if it fits the purpose better.
+Colour pallette comes with complementary colours, which might be deviated to if it fits the purpose better.

+* #2B8888 is used as main background colour, where #076969 will be used as the neutral colour in the feedbackcircle.
+* #D41C1C is used as the incorrect feedback colour.
+* #3AB53A is used as the correct feedback colour.

+* #D46F1C will be used instead of #AF550b, as it a bit more bright and contrasts better with the background and the neutral colour.

 [Back to top](#table-of-content)